kelu124/echomods/include/AddMyLogs.md

 #### 2016-12-26 Raw ideas

-* Max RPi speed : http://d-fence.sytes.net/raspberry-pis-gpio-speed/  @todo --> do it with the Rpi0
+* Max RPi speed : http://d-fence.sytes.net/raspberry-pis-gpio-speed/  @done --> do it with the Rpi0
     * http://codeandlife.com/2015/03/25/raspberry-pi-2-vs-1-gpio-benchmark/
     * Using the same experimental setup, the Raspberry Pi 2 is about 2 to three times faster.
 The fastest is still the C native library, topping out at just under 42 MHz.
 * Thinking of 20E-214 and moving to Alibaba for wireless probes.
 Will F.'s support reach?